This article was last updated on March 8, 2021.

 One essential part of keeping track of your cycle is knowing how long it lasts.
 But when we talk about how long your menstrual cycle is, we’re not just talking about how many days you’re bleeding (which is your actual “period”).
 We’re talking about the time it takes your body to complete a full menstrual cycle — from the first day of your period to the first day of the next period.

 While most of us are taught that the menstrual cycle lasts for 28 days on average, there’s a window of what’s considered normal.
-Having a 31-day cycle every month instead of the textbook 28-day cycle doesn’t alone indicate any issues, but if your cycle length starts changing, that’s something to bring up with your doctor.
+A longer monthly cycle (such as 31 days between periods) or a shorter monthly cycle (such as 21 days between periods) doesn’t alone indicate any issues.
+However, your cycle length starts changing or your period suddenly stops coming altogether, that’s something to bring up with your doctor.
 Your normal is what’s key here.

 Interestingly, even among reputable sources, there isn’t a consensus on how long cycles should be.
 The Office on Women’s Health reports that 28 days is “typical,” but cycle length can vary from month to month and periods are still “regular” if they usually come every 24 to 38 days.
 The Mayo Clinic, on the other hand, says that menstrual bleeding typically occurs every 21–35 days and lasts 2–7 days, but “within a broad range, ‘normal’ is what’s normal for you.”